Semper-Viventem/twitter-bird/README.md

 # twitter-bird
-Google Chrome extension which returns the Twitter bird icon back
+A browser extension to replace the main Twitter icon and favicon icon with the canonical Bird.

 > The Chrome version is still in the publishing review.